Farama-Foundation/PettingZoo/README.md

 This can combined with the observation wrapper in the order `markov_game(wrapper(env))`.

-The differences from the AEC enviornment API are as follows:
+The differences from the AEC environment API are as follows:

 *`self.agent_order`, `self.agent_selection` and `self.observe(agent)` are not included.